 Wondering about the pros and cons of being a custom stationer designer?
 I’ve got some insights for you.
 For the first 5 years of running my business, I was a wedding stationery designer.
 It was my in for self-employment and my way out of the desk job I hated.

 While I no longer take on wedding stationery clients (read this post to see why), I have a lot to owe to the industry itself.
 Over the last 7 years, I was able to grow my kitchen table hobby from scribbling calligraphy on envelopes, to a highly reputable and successful six-figure business designing top tier wedding stationery.

-Earlier this year I said good-bye to the wedding industry.
+But about three years ago I said good-bye to the wedding industry.
 My career started to pivot into products and licensing my art, and I no longer needed to take on custom client work.